Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 You probably know the importance of responsiveness by now.
 The bottom line is that most website traffic these days comes from mobile devices.
 So, you want to make sure your slider looks equally good regardless of the device it’s viewed on.

-To set up the basic responsiveness options for Slider Revolution, navigate to Slider Revolution > Global Settings from your WordPress dashboard.
+To set up the basic responsiveness options for Slider Revolution, navigate to Slider Revolution > Globals from your WordPress dashboard.

 You will find a lot of settings here, but we’ll only focus on the ones related to making your sliders responsive: